 The plan doesn’t need to be complicated but will help you define your vision, set SMART goals, and establish strategies to meet those goals.

-Before you start your business plan, you will need a general idea about what you want to do and what market you are going to serve.
+Before starting your business plan, you will need a general idea about what you want to do and what market you will serve.

 Are you going to be a solo operation or join a franchise?